Jeevan-HM/Data-Science-Template/docs/index.rst

-.. demo_project documentation master file, created by sphinx-quickstart.
+..
+Data-Science-Template documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-demo_project documentation!
+Data-Science-Template documentation!
 ==============================================

 Contents: